St. Andrew the Apostle

 Following the Lamb of God

-There is no existing account on the early life of St. Andrew, one of the Twelve Apostles.
+There is no existing account of the early life of St. Andrew, one of the Twelve Apostles.
 He was the brother of Simon, who was called “Peter” by the Lord later on.
-The Synoptic Gospels (Matthew, Mark and Luke) tell that he and Peter were called by Jesus on the Sea of Galilee.
+The Synoptic Gospels (Matthew, Mark, and Luke) tell that he and Peter were called by Jesus to the Sea of Galilee.
 Jesus called them from their fishing and told them that they would become “fishers of men”.
-The Gospels recount that from that time, they left their nets and boats and followed Jesus.
+The Gospels recount that from that time on, they left their nets and boats and followed Jesus.

 The Gospel of John presented a rather different version of Andrew’s encounter with Jesus.
-In this Gospel, Andrew was the first Apostle named.
+In this gospel, Andrew is the first apostle named.
 Like many faithful Jews of his time, he was waiting for the Messiah sent by God.
 Andrew was a disciple of John the Baptist before he was called by Jesus.
-One day, he heard John the Baptist proclaiming Jesus as “the Lamb of God” (John 1: 36).
-After hearing these words, Andrew was stirred, and with another unnamed disciple, followed Jesus.
-The Evangelist says that “they saw where he was staying; and they stayed with him that day…” (John 1: 37-39).
+One day, he heard John the Baptist proclaiming Jesus as “the Lamb of God” (John 1:36).
+After hearing these words, Andrew was stirred, and with another unnamed disciple, he followed Jesus.
+The evangelist says that “they saw where he was staying, and they stayed with him that day.”
+(John 1:37–39).

 Andrew in the Gospels

-Lastly, in Jerusalem shortly before Jesus’ passion, some Greeks had come to the city for the Passover.
-These Greeks, probably proselytes or simply God-fearing men who had come to worship the God of Israel, approached Philip with the request “Sir, we would like to see Jesus” (see John 12:20-23).
-Andrew and Philip served as interpreters and mediators of this small group.
+Lastly, in Jerusalem, shortly before Jesus’ passion, some Greeks had come to the city for the Passover.
+These Greeks, probably proselytes or simply God-fearing men who had come to worship the God of Israel, approached Philip with the request, “Sir, we would like to see Jesus” (see John 12:20–23).
+Andrew and Philip served as interpreters and mediators for this small group.

 Andrew’s Missionary Journey

-After Jesus’ Resurrection and Ascension, the Acts of the Apostles recounts that Andrew and his other companions went to Jerusalem and waited for the promised Holy Spirit.
+After Jesus’ Resurrection and Ascension, the Acts of the Apostles recount that Andrew and his other companions went to Jerusalem and waited for the promised Holy Spirit.
 The rest of Andrew’s life could be found in apocryphal and non-canonical texts.
-Christian writers of the first centuries wrote that Andrew went to evangelize Asia Minor, the regions along the Black Sea until he reached the Volga.
+Christian writers of the first centuries wrote that Andrew went to evangelize Asia Minor and the regions along the Black Sea until he reached the Volga.

 Five Interesting Facts About St. Andrew the Apostle

-- Dependent on John 1:40, early Byzantine tradition calls St. Andrew as “protokletos” which means “first called.”
+2. Dependent on John 1:40, early Byzantine tradition calls St. Andrew “protokletos,” which means “first called.”

-- St. Gregory of Tours recorded in his book an annual miracle at St. Andrews tomb from the sixth century.
+4. St. Gregory of Tours recorded in his book an annual miracle at St. Andrew’s tomb in the sixth century.
 He recounted that the Apostle worked a great miracle: manna with the appearance of flour and oil with the fragrance of nectar overflowed from his tomb.
 In this way, the fertility of the coming year was revealed.

-- A legend tells that St. Andrew healed Maximilla, wife of the governor of Patras.
+5. A legend says that St. Andrew healed Maximilla, wife of the governor of Patras.
 Andrew’s preaching and miracles enlightened nearly all citizens of Patras with the true faith.

 Prayer to St. Andrew the Apostle